Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Constraints on the Bloch vector and angular parameters -- for

 It seems that these three-dimensional sections are not symmetric with respect to the axes as they have different forms in Eq.(\ref{threesec}).
 Therefore we need to find the regions for which the expressions in Eq.(\ref{threesec}) are non-negative.
-To find the non-negative regions of the three-dimensional sections means to find out whether for a given triple of $n_i,n_j$ and $n_k$, a corresponding $\theta_i,\theta_j$ and $\theta_k$ exists which gives a non-negative value of terms in Eq.(\ref{threesec}).
-It is difficult to do so analytically, i.e., to maximize the expressions of $a_3^{three}$ in Eq.(\ref{threesec}) with respect to $\theta$ parameters only.
-Instead we numerically plot the regions which satisfy $a_3^{three1}\geq0$ only.
-As we can see from the fig.\ref{threesecpic} that the different faces have different forms, we conclude that the three dimensional sections are not symmetric with respect to the axes.
+To find the non-negative regions ($\Omega_{(n_\ell=0)}\geq0$) of the three-dimensional sections means to find out whether for a given triple of $n_i,n_j$ and $n_k$, a corresponding $\theta_i,\theta_j$, and $\theta_k$ exists which gives a non-negative value of terms in Eq.(\ref{threesec}).
+It is difficult to do so analytically.
+As we can see from Fig.\ref{threesecpic} that the different faces have different forms.
+WLOG, we pick three section $\Omega_{(n_4=0)}$ and plotted it for different $\theta$-values. \\ {\em Case.1}.--Panel (a) of Fig.\ref{threesecpic} depicts the three section with ($\cos3\theta_i=-1$, $i=1,2,3$).
+The plot reminds us of a three-dimensional parabola with bulges at different points ($n_1,n_2,n_3$).
+The bulges corresponding to pure states are $(-1,0,0)$, $(0,-1,0)$, $(0,0,-1)$ and $(1/3,-2/3,-2/3)$+permutations.
+There are other bulges corresponding to mixed states, eg., $(1/3,-2/3,-1/6)$, $(1/3,-0.744,-0.455)$, and $(1/3, 0.41,0.122)$ plus permutations.

-It can be seen from fig.\ref{threesecpic} that the three section $a_3^{three1}$ is of the form with bulges on the faces of an octahedron.
-The other three sections also are of a similar form but not the same, which we have not put in the paper for lack of space and brevity.